pololu/pololu-3pi-2040-robot/c/README.md

 the RP2040's USB bootloader, and a `.elf` file that includes debugging information.

-Connect your 3pi+ 2040 Robot to your computer via USB and get it into bootloader mode by pressing and releasing the Reset button while holding down button B.
+Connect your 3pi+ 2040 Robot to your computer via USB and get it into BOOTSEL mode by pressing and releasing the Reset button while holding down button B.
 In this mode, the RP2040 presents itself to the computer as a USB Mass Storage Device.
 You can load the code you compiled onto the robot